NunoMart11/ansible-networking/README.md

 Testing Ansible etc on a virtual vEOS instance of an Arista swtich.
 This is done on kvm.

 Use the Arista-VEOS.xml and define it on kvm (virsh define Arista-VEOS.xml).
 You will need to download the Aboot iso and vEOS image from Arista as I cannot distribute that.
+You need to convert this vmdk image : qemu-img convert -o compat=1.1 -f vmdk -O qcow2 -c -p vEOS-lab-4.20.15M.vmdk vEOS-lab-4.20.15M.qcow2

 Place those images into your /var/lib/libvirt/images folder and correct the file versions in Arista-VEOS if needed.
 You will need to also change each virtual interface on the vm to point to your network config on kvm.
 Otherwise your interface/bridge name wont match mine and you will get an error.